Impact Report/Strategic Plan

 • Increased Resources: The Association will secure additional financial, technical, and human resources to enhance operations, program delivery, and family services.

-• Stronger Partnerships: R9HSA will have a diverse and robust network of engaged community partners working toward shared goals and objectives.
+• Stronger Partnerships: HSW will have a diverse and robust network of engaged community partners working toward shared goals and objectives.

 • Strategic Impact: Realigned partnerships will result in greater efficiency, alignment with organizational goals, and a higher collective impact for families and communities.